Infantry in the American Civil War: Outbreak of war

 At the start of the war, the entire United States Army consisted of 16,367 men of all branches, with infantry representing the vast majority of this total.
 Some of these infantrymen had seen considerable combat experience in the Mexican–American War, as well as in the West in various encounters, including the Utah War and several campaigns against Indians.
 However, the majority spent their time on garrison or fatigue duty.
 In general, the majority of the infantry officers were graduates of military schools such as the United States Military Academy.

 In some cases, individual states, such as New York, had previously organized formal militia infantry regiments, originally to fight Indians in many cases, but by 1861, they existed mostly for social camaraderie and parades.
 These organizations were more prevalent in the South, where hundreds of small local militia companies existed to protect against slave insurrections.

 With the secession of eleven Southern states by early 1861 following the election of President Abraham Lincoln, tens of thousands of Southern men flocked to hastily organized companies, which were soon formed into regiments, brigades, and small armies, forming the genesis of the Confederate States Army (CSA).
 Lincoln responded by issuing a call for 75,000 volunteers, and later even more, to put down the rebellion, and the Northern states responded.
-The resulting forces came to be known as the Volunteer Army (even though they were paid), versus the Regular Army.
-More than seventeen hundred state volunteer regiments were raised for the Union Army throughout the war, with infantry comprising over 80% of the manpower in these forces.
+The resulting forces came to be known as the Volunteer Army versus the professional Regular Army.
+More than seventeen hundred state volunteer regiments were raised for the Union Army throughout the war.
+In all, approximately 80% of Union soldiers fought as infantry, while 75% of Confederate soldiers were infantry.